 - 1/2 teaspoon baking powder

 - 2 teaspoons vanilla extract

 - 2 tablespoons cinnamon

-- 2-3 tablespoons water (optional depending on batter texture)
+- 2 tablespoons water optional, depending upon batter texture

 - Pre-heat the oven to 200C/400F degrees.

 - Blend the butter, eggs, erythritol and vanilla essence.

 - Add the coconut flour, baking powder and salt.
 Whisk until the batter is smooth